 Oxygen therapy.
 This is a key component of hospital treatment of an exacerbation.
-Supplemental oxygen should be titrated to improve the patient's hypoxemia with a target saturation of 88-92%.
-Once oxygen is started, blood gases should be checked frequently to ensure satisfactory oxygenation without carbon dioxide retention and/or worsening acidosis.
-A recent study demonstrated that venous blood gas to assess bicarbonate levels and pH is accurate when compared with arterial blood gas assessment.
-Additional data are needed to clarify the utility of venous blood gas sampling to make clinical decisions in scenarios of acute respiratory failure; most patients included had a pH > 7.30 on presentation, PCO2 levels were dissimilar when measured by venous compared to arterial blood samples and the severity of airflow limitation was not reported.86 Venturi masks (high-flow devices) offer more accurate and controlled delivery of oxygen than do nasal prongs.38
+Supplemental oxygen should be titrated to improve the patient's hypoxemia with a target saturation of 88-92%.86 Once oxygen is started, blood gases should be checked frequently to ensure satisfactory oxygenation without carbon dioxide retention and/or worsening acidosis.
+A study demonstrated that venous blood gas to assess bicarbonate levels and pH is accurate when compared with arterial blood gas assessment.87 Additional data are needed to clarify the utility of venous blood gas sampling to make clinical decisions in scenarios of acute respiratory failure; most patients included had a pH > 7.30 on presentation, PCO2 levels were dissimilar when measured by venous compared to arterial blood samples and the severity of airflow limitation was not reported.87 Venturi masks offer more accurate and controlled delivery of oxygen than do nasal prongs.39

-High-flow oxygen therapy.
-High-flow oxygen (HFO) involves nasal delivery of heated and humidified oxygen via special devices (e.g., Vapotherm®, Comfort Flo®, or Optiflow®) at rates up to 8 L/min in infants and up to 60 L/min in adults.
-82 In patients with acute hypoxemic respiratory failure, HFO may be an alternative to standard oxygen therapy or noninvasive positive pressure ventilation.
-In observational studies, HFO has been associated with decreased respiratory rate and effort, decreased work of breathing, improved gas exchange, improved lung volume, dynamic compliance, transpulmonary pressures and homogeneity.
-All these physiologic benefits might positively improve oxygenation and clinical outcome in ARF patients.
-88 Studies to date were performed in COPD patients with very severe underlying disease that required supplemental oxygen; a randomized cross-over trial demonstrated that HFO improved oxygenation and ventilation, and decreased hypercarbia. ^{89,90} A systematic review of RCTs in patients with acute hypoxemic respiratory failure suggests that HFO tends to reduce intubation rate, but did not meet statistical significance compared with conventional oxygen therapy or NIV, and had no effect on mortality.
-91 Several randomized controlled trials have also studied the use of HFO therapy to reduced hypercapnia and improved health-related quality of life in patients with stable hypercapnic COPD. ^{92,94} There is a need for well-designed, randomized, multicenter trials to study the effects of HFO in both acute and chronic hypoxemic/hypercarbic respiratory failure in COPD patients.
+High-flow nasal therapy.
+High-flow nasal therapy (HFNT) delivers heated and humidified air-oxygen blends via special devices (e.g., Vapotherm[®], Comfort Flo[®], or Optiflow[®]) at rates up to 8 L/min in infants and up to 60 L/min in adults.88 HFNT has been associated with decreased respiratory rate and effort, decreased work of breathing, improved gas exchange, improved lung volume and dynamic compliance, transpulmonary pressures and homogeneity.^{89,90} These physiologic benefits positively improve oxygenation and clinical outcomes in patients with acute hypoxemic respiratory failure.89-92 HFNT has been reported to improve oxygenation and ventilation, decrease hypercarbia and improve health-related quality of life in patients with acute hypercapnia during an acute exacerbation, and also in select patients with stable hypercapnic COPD.^{89,93-95} However, the small sample sizes, heterogeneity of the patient populations and short duration of follow-up are current limitations in the interpretation of the value of HFNT for the COPD patient population at large.96 There is a need for well-designed, prospective, randomized and controlled multicenter trials to study the effects of HFNT in patients with COPD experiencing episodes of either acute or chronic hypercapnic respiratory failure.

 Ventilatory support.
 Some patients need immediate admission to the respiratory care or intensive care unit (ICU) (Table 5.5).
 Admission of patients with severe exacerbations to intermediate or special respiratory care units may be appropriate if adequate personnel skills and equipment exist to identify and manage acute respiratory failure.
 Ventilatory support in an exacerbation can be provided by either noninvasive (nasal or facial mask) or invasive (orotracheal tube or tracheostomy) ventilation.
-Respiratory stimulants are not recommended for acute respiratory failure.
-37
+Respiratory stimulants are not recommended for acute respiratory failure.38

-INDICATIONS FOR RESPIRATORY OR MEDICAL INTENSIVE CARE UNIX ADMISSION
+INDICATIONS FOR RESPIRATORY OR MEDICAL INTENSIVE CARE UNIT ADMISSION

-- Severe dyspnea that responds inadequately to initial emergency therapy. - Changes in mental status (confusion, lethargy, coma). - Persistent or worsening hypoxemia (PaO2 < 5.3 kPa or 40mmHg) and/or severe/worsening respiratory acidosis (pH < 7.25) despite supplemental oxygen and noninvasive ventilation. - Need for invasive mechanical ventilation. - Hemodynamic instability need for vasopressors. - Local resources need to be considered.
+- Severe dyspnea that responds inadequately to initial emergency therapy. - Changes in mental status (confusion, lethargy, coma). - Persistent or worsening hypoxemia (PaO2 5.3 kPa or 40mmHg) and/or severe/worsening respiratory acidosis (pH < 7.25) despite supplemental oxygen and noninvasive ventilation. - Need for invasive mechanical ventilation. - Hemodynamic instability need for vasopressors. - Local resources need to be considered. - TABLE 5.5